Charles-Marie Widor: Life

-Among the leading organ recitalists of his time, Widor visited many different nations in this capacity, including Russia, England, Germany, the Netherlands, Portugal, Italy, Poland and Switzerland.
-In addition, he participated in the inaugural concerts of many of Cavaillé-Coll's greatest instruments, notably Notre-Dame de Paris, Saint-Germain-des-Près, the Trocadéro and Saint-Ouen de Rouen.
+Among the leading organ recitalists of his time, Widor visited many different nations in this capacity, including Russia, England, Germany, the Netherlands, Portugal, Italy, Poland, and Switzerland.
+In addition, he participated in the inaugural concerts of many of Cavaillé-Coll's greatest instruments, notably the organs at Notre-Dame de Paris, Saint-Germain-des-Près, the Trocadéro, and Saint-Ouen de Rouen.

-Well known as a man of great culture and learning, Widor was made a Chevalier de la Légion d'honneur in 1892, and reached the rank of a Grand-Officier de la Légion d'honneur in 1933.
+Well-known as a man of great culture and learning, Widor was made a Chevalier de la Légion d'honneur in 1892, and reached the rank of a Grand-Officier de la Légion d'honneur in 1933.
 He was named to the Institut de France in 1910, and was elected "Secrétaire perpetuel" (permanent secretary) of the Académie des Beaux-Arts in 1914, succeeding Henry Roujon.

 In 1921, Widor founded the American Conservatory at Fontainebleau with Francis-Louis Casadesus.
 He was the director until 1934, when he was succeeded by Maurice Ravel.
 His close friend, Isidor Philipp gave piano lessons there, and Nadia Boulanger taught an entire generation of new composers.

 At the age of 76, Widor married Mathilde de Montesquiou-Fézensac on 26 April 1920 at Charchigné.
 The 36-year-old Mathilde was a member of one of the oldest and most prominent families of Europe.
 They had no children; she died in 1960.

 On 31 December 1933, at age 89, Widor retired from his position at Saint-Sulpice.
 Three years later, he suffered a stroke which paralysed the right side of his body, although he remained mentally alert to the last.
 He died at his home in Paris on 12 March 1937 at the age of 93, and his remains were interred in the crypt of Saint-Sulpice four days later.
 His tomb bears an incorrect birth year (1845).